testingautomated-usi/ambiguous-datasets/README.md

 This repository serves to release our ambiguous datasets for mnist and fashion-mnist.
 The images were created such that they have an unclear ground truth, i.e., such that they are similar to multiple - but not all - of the datasets classes.
 For details, please see our [paper](https://arxiv.org/abs/2207.10495).

-The datasets, in various formats, are available under the "recent releases".
+The datasets, in various formats, are available under the "recent releases" (for that reason, the repository appears empty).

 ## Citation